-This portfolio of assets is the direct result of over 35 years of prospecting, discovery and deal-making by Almadex's predecessor company, Almaden.
-Almadex seeks to continue the discovery success of Almaden by combining its respected technical oversight with its seasoned team of Mexican geologists and drillers, 6 company-owned drills, and strong working capital position.
+This portfolio of assets is the direct result of over 35 years of prospecting, discovery and dealmaking.
+Almadex intends to continue to pursue new discoveries by combining its respected technical oversight with its seasoned team of Mexican geologists and drillers, 6 company-owned drills, and strong working capital position.